Stephanie L. Haines: Education

 Haines received her Bachelor of Arts from Juniata College and her Juris Doctor from Ohio Northern University College of Law.

-Legal career
+Legal career and military service

 After graduating, she served as a law clerk for Judge Eugene E. Fike II of the Somerset County Court of Common Pleas.
-She then joined the U.S. Army and was a member of the United States Army Judge Advocate General's Corps, where she served as both a prosecutor and defense appellate specialist.
-She remains a reserve member of the United States Air Force Judge Advocate General's Corps.
+She served as a captain in the United States Army Judge Advocate General's Corps, continued her service as a major in the U.S. Army Reserve, and served as a colonel in the West Virginia Air National Guard as a reserve member of the United States Air Force Judge Advocate General's Corps until 2019.
 She previously served as an Assistant United States Attorney in the U.S. Attorney's Office for the Southern District of West Virginia, as well as the U.S. Attorney's Office for the Western District of Pennsylvania.
 She was the sole prosecutor in the Johnstown, Pennsylvania, branch office and handles a wide variety of federal criminal matters.